-The bill also allows for the continuation of the initial exemption if the illness exceeds the certified duration, subject to review and regulations by the commission.
-Utilities must honor a physician's certification but can seek a review of its validity.
-If a certification is rejected, the utility must inform the customer of the reasons and their right to have the division review the utility's decision.
-Importantly, nontermination does not relieve the customer of liability for incurred utility services.
-The act would take effect upon passage and aims to extend forbearance of utility terminations for customers with serious illness certifications, amending various related provisions.
+The bill clarifies that while public utilities must honor a physician's certification, they can seek a review of its validity.
+If a certification is rejected, the utility must inform the customer in writing of the reasons for rejection and their right to appeal.
+Importantly, the bill emphasizes that nontermination does not relieve customers of their financial obligations for utility services.
+This act will take effect upon passage.

 Statutes affected: